Bane00000/DHT20-STM32-Interface/README.md

 ## Overview

-This project involves interfacing the DHT20 temperature and humidity sensor with the STM32F407G-DISC1 development board, which features the STM32F407VG microcontroller.
+This project involves interfacing the DHT20 temperature and humidity sensor with the STM32F407G-DISC1 development board, which features the STM32F407VG microcontroller in STM32CubeIDE.
 The DHT20 sensor communicates via the I²C protocol, and this project implements the entire communication process from scratch without relying on any hardware abstraction libraries (HAL).

 The project includes:
 * **GPIO Configuration:** Manual configuration of the General-Purpose Input/Output pins for sensor communication.